Lactoferrin: Molecular structure

 Lactoferrin is one of the transferrin proteins that transfer iron to the cells and control the level of free iron in the blood and external secretions.
 It is present in the milk of humans and other mammals, in the blood plasma and neutrophils and is one of the major proteins of virtually all exocrine secretions of mammals, such as saliva, bile, tears and pancreas.
-Concentration of lactoferrin in the milk varies from 7 g/L in the colostrum to 1 g/L in mature milk.
+Concentration of lactoferrin in the milk varies from 7 g/L in human colostrum to 1 g/L in mature milk.

 X-ray diffraction reveals that lactoferrin is based on one polypeptide chain that contains about 700 amino acids and forms two homologous globular domains named N-and C-lobes.
-N-lobe corresponds to amino acid residues 1-333 and C-lobe to 345-692, and the ends of those domains are connected by a short α-helix.
+N-lobe corresponds to amino acid residues 1-333 and C-lobe to 345–692, and the ends of those domains are connected by a short α-helix.
 Each lobe consists of two subdomains, N1, N2 and C1, C2, and contains one iron binding site and one glycosylation site.
 The degree of glycosylation of the protein may be different and therefore the molecular weight of lactoferrin varies between 76 and 80 kDa.
 The stability of lactoferrin has been associated with the high glycosylation degree.

 Lactoferrin belongs to the basic proteins, its isoelectric point is 8.7.
 It exists in two forms: iron-rich hololactoferrin and iron-free apolactoferrin.
 Their tertiary structures are different; apolactoferrin is characterized by "open" conformation of the N-lobe and the "closed" conformation of the C-lobe, and both lobes are closed in the hololactoferrin.

 Each lactoferrin molecule can reversibly bind two ions of iron, zinc, copper or other metals.
 The binding sites are localized in each of the two protein globules.
 There, each ion is bonded with six ligands: four from the polypeptide chain (two tyrosine residues, one histidine residue and one aspartic acid residue) and two from carbonate or bicarbonate ions.

 Lactoferrin forms a reddish complex with iron; its affinity for iron is 300 times higher than that of transferrin.
 The affinity increases in weakly acidic medium.
 This facilitates the transfer of iron from transferrin to lactoferrin during inflammations, when the pH of tissues decreases due to accumulation of lactic and other acids.
 The saturated iron concentration in lactoferrin in human milk is estimated as 10 to 30% (100% corresponds to all lactoferrin molecules containing 2 iron atoms).
 It is demonstrated that lactoferrin is involved not only in the transport of iron, zinc and copper, but also in the regulation of their intake.
 Presence of loose ions of zinc and copper does not affect the iron binding ability of lactoferrin, and might even increase it.